tolgee/documentation/blog/2022-01-20-super-fast-react-localizaton-with-i18next-and-tolgee.md

 Tolgee is an open-source tool combining localization platform and integrations to provide a simple way to translate the web applications for both developers and translators. 👨‍💻👩🏻‍💻🧖🏼👩🏻‍💻🧖🏼

-Tolgee Localization Platform is a place, where you can manage all your localization strings in the simple UI.
+Tolgee open-source Localization Platform is a place, where you can manage all your localization strings in the simple UI.
 It's made to simplify the localization process as much as possible.
 With Tolgee you can translate the localization strings directly in the application you develop without editing localization data files.
-You can also automatically generate screenshots from your app, which can be used in the future by translators of your project.
+You can also [automatically generate screenshots](https://tolgee.io/features/dev-tools) from your app, which can be used in the future by translators of your project.

 So let's dive in to the hacking!